The purpose of this section is to explain how the Gift Aid scheme works in particular situations.

 This list is not exhaustive.

-The property being viewed does not necessarily have to be preserved,
+The property being viewed does not necessarily have to be preserved, maintained

-the charity making the admission charge.
+the admission charge.

 Gift Aid can apply to donations which give the donor a right of admission to the property of more than one charity.
 The visitor who chooses to make a donation must, however, know which charity or charities are sharing his donation, and in what proportions.
 There are two general scenarios possible: